top of page

 combine Blossom, Evolve and VAWG into Unity

-integrate the delivery of Liberty and Phoenix Women
+integrate the deliver of Liberty and Phoenix Women

 develop a long term plan for our psychological service